-The ten members of the Technical Expert Panel (TEP) are tasked with listening to community input and gathering research and data in order to craft a vision for the future of EMS.
-They bring with them diverse competencies and backgrounds in public safety, healthcare, experience at local, state and national levels, a history of innovative thinking and a passion for making a difference in the lives of patients and providers.
-Facilitating the work of this group is Mike Taigman, an emergency medical consultant, performance improvement facilitator, and former paramedic.
+The ten members of the Technical Expert Panel (TEP) are tasked with listening to community input and gathering evidence in order to craft a vision for the future of EMS.
+They bring with them diverse competencies and backgrounds in public safety and healthcare; experience at local, state and national levels; a history of innovative thinking and a passion for making a difference in the lives of patients and providers.
+Facilitating the work of this group is Mike Taigman, Improvement Guide for FirstWatch, emergency medicine consultant, performance improvement facilitator and former paramedic.

 Meet the TEP:

 Fire Chief, Rockford Fire Department

 As someone who has been a paramedic for more than 20 years and who certified his three children in scuba diving, Derek obviously doesn’t shy away from a challenge.
 He’s looking forward to envisioning the future of EMS for the next generation.

 Derek is the fire chief in Rockford, Illinois, serving a population of about 150,000 people.
 Located outside of Chicago, Rockford is the second largest city in the state.
 Derek believes in Henry Ford’s philosophy on teamwork: “Coming together is a beginning, keeping together is progress, working together is success.”
 He brings both a frontline and fire management perspective to the team.

 Medical Director, Los Angeles County EMS Agency